 How are we doing?
 Bay grasses are a key indicator of Chesapeake Bay health because of their sensitivity to small changes in water pollution.
 "Aquatic grasses, or submerged aquatic vegetation, are one of the most important habitats in Chesapeake Bay.
 Bay grasses provide critical habitat to key species such as blue crab and striped bass, and can improve water clarity."
 Other important ecological roles of SAV include stabilizing sediment at the bottom of the water column; as a byproduct of photosynthesis, releasing oxygen which is essential to underwater organisms such as fish; inhibiting wave action that erodes shorelines; and absorbing excess nutrients.
 Factors that affect growth of Bay grasses include excess nutrients that can cause increases in algae which affect the amount of available light, which in turn affects photosynthesis.
 Submerged aquatic vegetation is one of the three indicators in the biotic health component of the Bay Health Index.
-Although Maryland received a grade of C - (moderate poor health) for biotic health in 2009, an improvement from a grade of D + (poor health) in 2007, biotic health dropped in 2010 to D+ (poor health).
+Although Maryland received a grade of C - (moderate poor health) for biotic health in 2009, an improvement from a grade of D + (poor health) in 2007, biotic health dropped in 2010 to D+ (poor health), and dropped further to a D in 2011.
 A photographic survey of all shallow waters of the Bay is annually conducted and analyzed to determine estimates of the extent of SAV in the Bay.
-The number of acres of SAV declined in 2006 due to high temperatures and turbidity.
-Although there was improvement in 2007 of 7.5% and in 2008 of 21.3% over 2007, the levels of aquatic grasses were still well below the restoration goal.
+Although there was improvement in 2008 of 21.3% over 2007, the levels of aquatic grasses were still well below the restoration goal.
 SAV increased an additional 11.3% in 2009.
-The total increase of 45% (14,700 acres) from 2006 to 2009 was significant.
+The total increase of 35% (12,269 acres) from 2007 to 2009 was significant.
 This increase is principally due to expansion of coverage in the freshwater areas of the Bay, and recovery of eelgrass in Maryland's lower Bay.
 SAV declined in 2010 for the first time in four years.
 "However, Maryland's 2010 bay grass coverage was the sixth highest recorded since the Virginia Institute of Marine Science began the annual bay grass survey in 1984."
 Much of the 15% decline in 2010 occurred in the mid-Bay region.
-"Long-term reductions in water clarity, along with record-breaking hot summertime temperatures, may have contributed to the bay grass declines in this region."
-The estimated SAV abundance for 2011 is 45,000 acres.
-Actual data should be available in spring 2012.
+"Long-term reductions in water clarity, along with record-breaking hot summertime temperatures, may have contributed to the bay grass declines in this region."18 Acres of SAV declined further in 2011 (based on partial data and estimated data).
+Complete data is not available because of the inability to photograph the upper Potomac due to turbid conditions from tropical storms Irene and Lee in late summer of 2011.
+Two years of extreme weather conditions negatively impacted acres of SAV.
+The estimated SAV abundance for 2012 is 40,000 acres.
+Actual data should be available in spring 2013.19

 Bay grass restoration has been a continuing effort over time beginning with the first Chesapeake Bay Agreement of 1983.
 One component of the Chesapeake 2000 Bay Agreement specified the restoration of 114,000 acres of bay grasses.
 The most recent new goal and strategy for restoration and protection of SAV was developed by Maryland and its Bay partners in 2003.
-The enhanced bay grass restoration goal calls for the protection and restoration of 185,000 acres of bay grass by 2010.
+The enhanced bay grass restoration goal called for the protection and restoration of 185,000 acres of bay grass by 2010.
 "Further reductions in the amount of polluted runoff and sediment entering Maryland's waterways are necessary for continued bay grass restoration success.
 Working through the Chesapeake and Coastal Bays Trust Fund, Governor Martin O'Malley is bringing together citizens, businesses, and local, state and federal government agencies to reduce polluted runoff.
-Programs to plant cover crops and restore natural filters, such as streamside vegetation and wetlands, as well as conserve high priority lands, restore habitats and foster smarter, greener growth and living in Maryland will benefit bay grasses and the Bay's other natural resources."
+Programs to plant cover crops and restore natural filters, such as streamside vegetation and wetlands, as well as conserve